 - A third-party (e.g. employer, landlord)

-- Not applicable to RAMP

 - Case manager notes

 - Certification from the person seeking assistance.

-Although third party verification is preferable, lack of third-party documentation must not prevent an individual or family from being immediately admitted to emergency shelter, receiving street outreach services, or being immediately admitted to shelter or receiving services provided by a victim service provider.
+Although third party verification is preferable, lack of third-party documentation must not prevent an individual or family from being immediately admitted to an emergency shelter, receiving street outreach services, or being immediately admitted to a shelter or receiving services provided by a victim service provider.